Sluttier in Theory: Swinging, Casual Sex and Me

 Aside from the sheer numerical absurdity of the idea, my own experience shows that “The One” just isn’t a meaningful concept.
 I’ve loved a number of people in my life.
 Not all of them were healthy for me – some were pretty terrible – but the love I felt?
 That was real.
 And it isn’t retroactively less real because I don’t love them any more.

-I say that Mr CK is the love of my life, and that’s true.
-But that doesn’t mean he’s the only person I’ve ever loved or could ever love.
+I say that Mr C&K is one of the great loves of my life, and that’s true.
+One of.
+What we have doesn’t mean he’s the only person I’ve ever loved or could ever love.
 It doesn’t mean I think we were somehow predestined to find each other and be together.
 It means that in this chaotic world, we did find each other and he’s the person I have chosen to spend my life with – to walk hand-in-hand with along the path of life, hopefully until one of us runs out of heartbeats.

 Don’t you think the idea of choice, of choosing each other again and again every day, week, month and year, is more romantic that a notion of some pre-determined fate?
 I do.